Sammy Davis Jr.: Later career

-Davis had an unexpected No. 1 hit with "The Candy Man" with MGM Records in 1972.
-He did not particularly care for the song and was chagrined that he had become known for it, but Davis made the most of his opportunity and revitalized his career.
-Although he enjoyed no more Top 40 hits, he did enjoy popularity with his 1976 performance of the theme song from the Baretta television series, "Baretta's Theme (Keep Your Eye on the Sparrow)" (1975–1978), which was released as a single (20th Century Records).

 On May 27–28, 1973, Davis hosted (with Monty Hall) the first annual 20-hour Highway Safety Foundation telethon.
 Guests included Muhammad Ali, Paul Anka, Jack Barry, Joyce Brothers, Ray Charles, Dick Clark, Roy Clark, Howard Cosell, Ossie Davis, Ruby Dee, Joe Franklin, Cliff Gorman, Richie Havens, Danny Kaye, Jerry Lewis, Hal Linden, Rich Little, Butterfly McQueen, Minnie Pearl, Boots Randolph, Tex Ritter, Phil Rizzuto, The Rockettes, Nipsey Russell, Sally Struthers, Mel Tillis, Ben Vereen, and Lawrence Welk.
 It was a financial disaster.
 The total amount of pledges was $1.2 million.
 Actual pledges received were $525,000.

-Davis was also a self confessed lover of game shows, appearing on Family Feud in 1979 and Tattletales with his wife Altovise in 1975.

-1980s
+Starting in 1975, Davis starred in his own talk show, Sammy and Company, which lasted three years.

-Davis was a huge fan of daytime television, particularly the soap operas produced by the American Broadcasting Company.
-He made a cameo appearance on General Hospital and had a recurring role as Chip Warren on One Life to Live, for which he received a 1980 Daytime Emmy Award nomination.
-Davis was also a massive fan of Australian cult soap opera Prisoner: Cell Block H and in 1986 he famously visited the Network 10 studios in Melbourne.
+In 1976, Davis performed the popular theme song for the Baretta television series, "Baretta's Theme (Keep Your Eye on the Sparrow)".
+Two years later, he returned to Broadway for the one-man musical, Stop the World – I Want to Get Off.
+In 1980, Davis made a cameo appearance on General Hospital and had a recurring role as Chip Warren on One Life to Live, for which he received a 1980 Daytime Emmy Award nomination.

+A fan of daytime television, Davis also watched the Australian cult soap opera Prisoner: Cell Block H and in 1986 he famously visited the Network 10 studios in Melbourne.
 Davis watched several scenes being filmed and met with cast and crew.
-He described the experience as not knowing who was more starstruck - him for meeting the cast of Prisoner or the cast for meeting Davis.
+He described the experience as not knowing who was more starstruck—him for meeting the cast of Prisoner or the cast for meeting Davis.

-In 1988, Davis was billed to tour with Frank Sinatra and Dean Martin, but Sinatra and Martin had a falling out.
-Liza Minnelli replaced Martin on the tour dubbed as The Ultimate Event.
-During the tour in 1989, Davis was diagnosed with throat cancer; his treatments prevented him from performing.
+In 1981, Davis reunited with his fellow Rat Pack member Dean Martin in the film, Cannonball Run, which was a financial success and was followed by Cannonball Run II, which included a cameo appearance by Frank Sinatra, two years later.
+Davis's final album, the country-influenced Closest of Friends (1982), was a departure from his usual musical style.

+By the mid-to-late-1980s, Davis's presence had dwindled from his heyday but he remained a famous personality, appearing in talk shows and game shows.
+In 1987, he started to make a comeback after he reunited again with Sinatra and Martin in what was to be the comeback of the original Rat Pack titled the Together Again Tour; though when Martin and Sinatra had a falling out in 1988, Liza Minnelli replaced Martin and the tour was redubbed The Ultimate Event.
+In 1989, Davis returned to film in what would be his last box office role with Gregory Hines in the film, Tap, where he played an aging hoofer who owned a dance studio; Davis's role was praised by critics.
+That same year, Davis portrayed a hospital patient in an episode of The Cosby Show, which later won him an Emmy Award nomination.

+During performances of The Final Event in the late summer of 1989, Davis was diagnosed with throat cancer.
+Due to the treatments he received, Davis ceased performing permanently.